 The original document must be translated directly and in its entirety.
 Signatures, stamps, and seals must also be translated.

-You need to contact the competent authority in the country where you were educated or last worked as a licenced healthcare practitioner to request certificates confirming:
+You need to contact the competent authority in the country where you were educated or last worked as a licensed healthcare practitioner to request certificates confirming:

-You have an unlimited licence, which is neither revoked nor limited (letter of good standing).
+You have an unlimited license, which is neither revoked nor limited (letter of good standing).
 This certificate has to be issued within three months when received by the Directorate of Health.

-Your training to obtain the licence meets Directive 2005/36/EC requirements.
+Your training to obtain the license meets Directive 2005/36/EC requirements.

 Any authority or institution responsible for issuing or receiving diplomas and other documents or information relating to an application for recognition of professional qualifications.